autonity/docs.autonity.org/concepts/validator/index.md

 The private `autonitykeys` are used:

 - By a node for:
-  - transaction gossiping (`nodekey`), for negotiating an authenticated and encrypted connection between other network nodes at the devp2p layer in the [RLPx Transport Protocol](https://github.com/ethereum/devp2p/blob/master/rlpx.md).
+  - transaction signing (`nodekey`), for negotiating an authenticated and encrypted connection between other network nodes at the devp2p layer in the [RLPx Transport Protocol](https://github.com/ethereum/devp2p/blob/master/rlpx.md).
-  - consensus gossiping (`consensuskey`), for voting in consensus rounds whilst a member of the [consensus committee](/concepts/consensus/committee/)
+  - consensus signing (`consensuskey`), for voting in consensus rounds whilst a member of the [consensus committee](/concepts/consensus/committee/)
 - To generate the `proof` of enode ownership required for validator registration.
 The `proof` is generated using the [`genOwnershipProof`](/reference/cli/#command-line-options) command-line option of the Autonity Go Client.

 ::: {.callout-tip title="Viewing the node and consensus private keys" collapse="true"}